plone/plone.app.jquerytools/README.txt

             });

 What's different?
 We're targeting <img ... /> tags, which don't have href attributes.
 The helper automatically picks up the target URL from the src attribute, so that we can have a popup view of image elements that aren't linked to that view.
 Note also that we're using a real regular expression in the search/replace so that we can strip off image_preview, image_mini, etc.

 And, a configuration to put the site map in an iframe popup with expose settings, picking up the target from an href::

-    jq('#siteaction-sitemap a')
+    $('#siteaction-sitemap a')
         .prepOverlay({
             subtype: 'iframe',
             config: {expose:{color:'#00f'}}